DNA Demanded From Workers At Care Home Where Woman In Vegetative State Gave Birth

 “We will continue to cooperate with Phoenix Police and all other investigative agencies to uncover the facts in this deeply disturbing, but unprecedented situation,” the company said in a statement.

-San Carlos Apache officials announced Tuesday night that the 29-year-old woman was an enrolled member of the tribe, whose reservation is in southeastern Arizona about 134 miles east of Phoenix.
+San Carlos Apache officials announced on Tuesday that the 29-year-old woman was an enrolled member of the tribe, whose reservation is in south eastern Arizona, about 134 miles east of Phoenix.

 The woman’s name was redacted from the tribal statement.
 It’s also unclear if staff members at the facility were aware of her pregnancy until the birth.